samlawski/yedit/README.md

 ### ToDo

-- Redesign add-value for arrays: new value counter = arr.length + 1
 - Add add-label button to objects
 - Redesign removal icon for values (in arrays) or key-values (in objects)
 - Add toggable input field type for values: